Amarabright/Inventory-Management-Analysis/README.md

  ## Data Source:

-The data used for this work is gotten from the AdventureWorks 2019 database 2019.
+The data used for this work is obtained from the AdventureWorks 2019 database 2019.
 I studied the Schema, Objects related to the Schema, data dictionary and found the right tables for the analysis.

   - You can find a link to get started with installation and restoration of the database to your local machine.  [here:](https://youtu.be/VpY0Q_kwtIw)
  ---

 ## Data Transformation:
-- Several structured queries were written to get the right tables and then saved as views in the Database on SQL Management studio.
+- Several structured queries were written to get the right tables and then saved as views in the Database on SQL Management Studio.
 ![](SQL_view.png)

-- Then i imported the views into my PowerBI desktop app
+- Then I imported the views into my PowerBI desktop app
 ![](SQL_PWBI.png)

-- Then i selected the right views i had created in SQL.
+- Then I selected the right views I had created in SQL.
 From here, we know the right tables from AdventureWorks to use.

 ![](SQL_Tables.png)

-- I tranformed the data in Power Query, checked for Colum quality, consistent or appropriate data types
+- I transformed the data in Power Query, checked for Colum quality, consistent or appropriate data types
 - I began writing several Dax and creating measures and calculated columns to get the right metrics for the Inventory analysis.
 - I also created the calendar table
-- The queries i wrote on SQL are on compiled and also uploaded here in this repository as "Inventory Management Scripts"
+- The queries I wrote on SQL are  compiled and also uploaded here in this repository as "Inventory Management Scripts"
 ---

 ## Data Modelling:
 The intelligence in PowerBI makes it such that tables are automatically joined by creating relationships with them.
-However, as someone that understands the dataset and want to get secific insights and information.
+However, as someone who understands the dataset and wants to get specific insights and information.
 I had to create other relationships and measures to enable me. so I did another model.
-I created 7 dimension tables and 2 fact tables as i hoped for a Star Schema.
+I created 7 dimension tables and 2 fact tables as I hoped for a Star Schema.

 Created Model               |        Automated Model :------------------------:  | :----------------------------------: